stevenbagley/metaii/README.md

 ## Introduction

-This is an implementation of Val Schorre's Meta II language in Common Lisp.
-Meta II is a compiler-writing language, in which you express the language of the language using syntax similar to BNF.
-The input is compiled into an assembly language.
+This is an implementation of Val Schorre's Meta II language, written in Common Lisp.
+Meta II is a compiler-writing language for syntax-directed translation, expressed in a syntax similar to BNF rules that are annotated to produce code in the target language.
 The code here is a virtual machine for the target language.
+The Meta II compiler can itself be written in Meta II.

 Schorre, D.V., 1964.
 Meta II: a Syntax-oriented Compiler Writing Language.
 In Proceedings of the 1964 19th ACM national conference (pp.